 Naruto shrugged one shoulder, looking uncomfortable.

 "I'm too young to ask anyone.
 I'm still fifteen, remember?"

 "I didn't think that would stop you..."

 "Forehead's not being a bitch to you, is she?"
-Ino asked threateningly after hearing such a pathetic excuse.
-Seriously, the academy days were gone and over, Naruto was one of their friends now and turned out to be a pretty cool guy.
-Her own unnecessary bitchiness had evaporated as she matured and she had thought Sakura's had as well, especially considering the two were teammates.
+Ino asked with a threatening edge.
+The academy days were gone and over, Naruto was one of their friends now and turned out to be a pretty decent guy.
+Much of her pettiness had evaporated as she matured and she had thought Sakura's had as well, especially considering the two were teammates.

 "No, no, nothing like that," he assured her with hastily waved hands.
 Even as he said it, Sakura's earlier words rang in his head.